RUTHVIKMATURU/AssignmentISTE/README.md

 Key Features:

-•	Product Catalog: Display a list of electronics with product images, descriptions, and prices.
+•	Product Catalog: Display a list of Watches, Laptops with product images, descriptions, and prices.

-•	Dynamic Shopping Cart: Add and remove items, with a live update of the total cost.

-•	Search and Filter: Quickly find products using search functionality or by applying filters like categories and price ranges.

 •	Responsive Design: Optimized for desktops, tablets, and mobile devices, ensuring a smooth user experience across all screen sizes.